 Keep in mind that it is an offence to intentionally breach, or prevent compliance with, a parenting order without reasonable cause, and you can be criminally charged.
 There are also various other things the Family Court can do in this situation – including changing or cancelling the order or ordering someone to enter into a monetary bond to ensure future compliance and so on.
 See Breaches of Parenting Orders for further information.

 If you do not already have a parenting order, you may be able to apply for one urgently, “without notice”, depending on the circumstances.

 This is where you ask the Court to make an order without the other parent first knowing, or being able to have a say.
 They are usually served with the paperwork after the Court has already made a decision.
-Given the potential unfairness of this to the other (unheard) parent, they can usually only be made when the delay that would result from making a normal, “on notice”, application could result in serious injury, hardship or a risk to someone’s safety.
+Given the potential unfairness of this to the other (unheard) parent, they can usually only be made when the delay that would result from making a normal, “on notice”, the application could result in serious injury, hardship or risk to someone’s safety.

 In summary, early discussions about the holidays will leave you best placed to have a stress-free time.
 If that is not possible, then getting early advice and starting the FDR or legal process sooner rather than later should help you reach a solution.

 If you have any questions about these issues or would like to discuss your care and contact arrangements, please get in touch with our Wellington based family lawyers and we will get back to you within 24 hours.